CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/ItemTierAndDurability.md

 - Armor damage = (level of injury inflicted) + (attack's armor penetration)

 If an injury is not fully negated by the defender's armor, then all pieces of armor take armor damage.

+### Normal Play Durability Rules

+When an item's durability falls, it's base dice remain unchanged until the weapon reaches 9 durability (or Shoddy) at which point you begin using the base dice associated with your current durability.
+For instance, if my weapon has 5 durability, then I roll with the base dice associated with Comprimised.

+### Hardcore Durability Rules

+When an item's durability falls, each time your item's durability falls to lower tier's max durability, you then use that lower tier's base dice.
+For instance, if I had a legendary tier sword with 23 durability I would be rolling the Superior tier base dice.